Home

 • All the beneficial effects disappear completely a couple of weeks after stopping creatine supplementation.

-• Some people's digestive system gets upset by creatine supplementation, resulting in diarrhoea and insufficient absorption of the creatine supplement by the body.
+• Some people's digestive system gets upset by creatine supplementation, resulting in diarrhea and insufficient absorption of the creatine supplement by the body.

 • The pump in your muscles can become so pronounced that it can actually become inconvenient during some endurance exercises or physical labor.

-• People who have high natural creatine levels or eat large amounts of meat and fish may not get additional benefits from creatin supplementation.
+• People who have high natural creatine levels or eat large amounts of poultry, meat and fish may not get additional benefits from creatine supplementation.

 Although the 5 beneficial effects that I listed above are in my opinion factually true, so far I didn't see any proof yet that creatine supplementation does really speed up actual muscle growth or can push actual muscle mass to higher levels that could not have been reached without creatine supplementation (I use here the term "actual muscle" for not confusing it with the extra water that is temporary absorbed by the muscles during creatine supplementation).

-When I first tried creatine supplementation I was 25 years old, and full grown in terms of muscle mass.
+When I first tried creatine supplementation I was 25 years old, and full-grown in terms of muscle mass.
 Creatine supplementation has never been able to help me increase my actual muscle mass beyond that level.
-During creatine supplementation I experience a body weight increase of about 6 pounds, fuller and harder muscles, up to 15% strength and energy increase, a powerful pump and a significant increase in joint stability.
+During creatine supplementation I experience a body weight increase of about 6 pounds, fuller and harder muscles, up to 15% strength and energy increase, a powerful pump and a significant increase in joint stability during exercise.
 Especially the latter effect I like very much because it really helps me to prevent tendon injuries.

-I get the best effects with a loading phase of 10 days with 10 grams of pure creatine monohydrate powder per day, followed by a maintenance dose of 5 grams per day.
+I get the best results with a loading phase of 14 days with 6 grams of pure creatine monohydrate powder per day, followed by a maintenance dose of 3 to 5 grams per day.
 All brands of creatine monohydrate work equally well.
 You might consider choosing extra fine milled creatine monohydrate to facilitate its absorption, however, for me it doesn't make any difference.
 I take my creatine powder 3 or 4 times per day, and take it with plain water, juice or milk.
+I usually buy the brand Creapure, which is the purest creatine monohydrate available.

 Although I don't think that creatine supplementation has any permanent long term beneficial effects, its short term effects are certainly quite spectacular.
 I recommend everybody to try it out at least once to see whether you like it.